alx-sch/42_get_next_line/README.md

 	return (0);
 }
 ```
+Use Valgrind, a memory analysis tool, to detect memory leaks in your program: `valgrind ./TEST`.

 ## Error Handling
 Due to the project's strict specifications, get_next_line() is designed to either return the read line or NULL for all other cases, making it impossible to differentiate between reaching EOF and encountering errors.